 One day a stranger visits your territory and spends some time with you.
 He tells you of another territory where the sky is dark and filled with bright pinpricks of light called stars and a circular moon that repeatedly changes its shape.
 You laugh!
 Ridiculous, you say.
 I know what is in the sky.
 I see it every day.
 None of the wise ones I’ve been around all my life have spoken of this land of the Night-Sky.
 None of our books describe such a place.
 I don’t believe you.

-“Why would I waste my time?” you say.
+“Why would I waste my time?” you ask.
 “Seeing is believing.
-I know what is true, just look up.
+I know what is true.
+Just look up.
 There’s the sky.”

 My guess is that someone who has spent her life in the Night-Sky territory would have the same reaction.